michheusser/handCalc/README.md

 * **Based in React:** The tool was created using React (https://reactjs.org/) on JavaScript, using a straight-forward project structure and component hierarchy, as well as an uncomplicated state management structure and data-flow using Redux (https://redux.js.org/), and a design powered by Material UI (https://material-ui.com/).
 * **Future versions:** Currently, handCalc renders components and performs data-processing and machine-learning algorithms directly on the browser, considering they're not particularly ressource-intensive.
 However for future versions, a server-side API that includes server-side capabilities (based on Java Spring Boot) will be added.
 Among others, the saving of inputted symbols (dataset augmentation) to a database, and further server-side training of the neural network will be possible.
 Furthermore, a mobile version will be available optimized for iOS and Android (since currently, the drawing board is not optimized for touch-screens).

+You can access the app through the following link: https://www.handcalc.io

 ## The App's Core Functionalities
 In this section the core capabilities of the app will be discussed in depth, to understand better what the most importan components are doing in the background.
 ### Machine Learning Kernel